-When it comes to brochure design, there are a few key things you need to keep in mind.
+When it comes to printing and delivery of your brochures, there are a few key things you need to keep in mind.
 The most important is that your brochure should reflect your company’s branding and style.
 It should also be easy to read and navigate, with clear and concise information about what your company does and what services you offer.

 1. Branding and Style.